-Check our packages for more detail.
+Check for more detail.

 Something that retired and former police officers might have in the back of their minds when considering a consultancy role is IR35, and whether there are any special rules that apply to them – such as the public sector reforms that have been in place since April 2017, and the upcoming private sector reforms in April 2021.
 Working within the public sector (and soon - the private sector too), the end hirer has the responsibility of determining IR35 status and police consultants should pay close attention to their status determination.

 The good news is that determining the IR35 status of the assignment is now the responsibility of the public sector organisation.
 This means less for you to worry about.
 Remember if you do pick up a contract in the private sector this will be your responsibility, at least until April 2021.
 SJD can help you with that.

 As a police consultant, you would be working under the same tax legislation as all other limited company directors.
 Our guide to IR35 for contractors covers all you need to know on this topic.
 Our services are also supported by the reassurance of our customer promise.

 If you have any questions about contracting, setting up your own limited company or appointing an accountant, our advisers are available on the number below: